 To find out if your business could benefit from having a channel manager in place, ask yourself the following questions:

-- Do you have this vacation rental on more than one website, or are you considering having doing so?
+Do you advertise this vacation rental on more than one website, or are you considering doing so?

-- Do you want to streamline the process of managing your channels to be more efficient with the time you spend on your business?
+Do you want to be more efficient with how you spend time on your business?

-If your answers are positive, it looks like you need a channel manager would be a welcome addition to your vacation rental business!
+If your answers are positive, a channel manager would be a welcome addition to your vacation rental business.

 All-in-one vacation rental software

-With Lodgify, owners and managers can not only build their vacation rental website and accept online bookings with credit card payments, they can also manage all reservations from one place with the integrated channel manager.
+With Lodgify, owners and managers can not only build their vacation rental website and accept online bookings with credit card payments, but they can also manage all reservations from one place with the integrated channel manager.
 The Lodgify channel manager provides two-way API connections to the top listing sites to ensure availability, rates and reservations are correct across all your channels.